Alumni Spotlight: December 2025

 Cameron completed RMU’s integrated MBA program, graduating with his undergraduate degree in accounting and his MBA with a concentration in business analytics.
 He says that having an MBA is an invaluable asset.

-“I think the MBA is super valuable from a personal standpoint. … Having the opportunity to earn my master's degree while earning my bachelor's was something that I wanted to do for myself… It's very helpful to have a holistic view on the business world and how business operates, which helps me in my day-to-day job.
-I think all the integrated programs at RMU are very beneficial… but my experience in the MBA program really propelled me into the professional career I'm in today…”
+I think the MBA is super valuable from a personal standpoint… Having the opportunity to earn my master's degree while earning my bachelor's was something that I wanted to do for myself… It's very helpful to have a holistic view of the business world and how business operates, which helps me in my day-to-day job.
+I think all the integrated programs at RMU are very beneficial… but my experience in the MBA program really propelled me into the professional career I'm in today…

 Not only does Cameron credit RMU for guiding and preparing him for his career—but he also remembers the memories and events that made his time at RMU so meaningful.

-“On campus, I always split my time between on-campus events and off-campus events… Specifically, as the Harshman scholar, I work directly with Dr. Abdullah… and we'd always have our accounting day, which, I always pride myself in being able to bring as many Accounting firms onto campus as possible to give students the opportunity to network and get internship opportunities… In the spring, we had a spring leadership expo, which is another time where students could connect with firms… Off-campus, I’m a part of Bid Alpha Psi, which is the honorary accounting fraternity.
-I had the opportunity to travel to Las Vegas and California for a couple different conferences related to accounting, which helped me learn different things I could bring back to our accounting organizations…”
+On campus, I always split my time between on-campus events and off-campus events… Specifically, as the Harshman scholar, I work directly with Dr. Abdullah… and we'd always have our accounting day, which I always pride myself in being able to bring as many Accounting firms onto campus as possible to give students the opportunity to network and get internship opportunities… In the spring, we had a spring leadership expo, which is another time where students could connect with firms… Off-campus, as part of Beta Alpha Psi and Beta Gamma Sigma, I had the opportunity to travel to Las Vegas and California for multiple international accounting-related conferences, which helped me learn from industry professionals and bring back valuable information and skills to our accounting organizations at RMU…

 Cameron made lifelong friends at RMU—and even met the other half of his Colonial Couple right on campus.